eugenetan01/kong-insomnia-demo/readme.md

     - Highlight the linting error
     - Change back to camelCase

-5. Paste in the openapi.yaml below and see the contact section updated in the preview tab
+5. Adjust the `ListTransactions` to be `List_Transaction` to break camelCase in the api spec.

 6. Click generate collection in the settings and go to the collection tab to start testing APIs